What's Hot

 Along with being dependent on the rest of it, including the human people who are critical to its operation.
 While innovation destroys employment, it also creates new ones.

 Steel, oil, and rail ruled the nineteenth and early twentieth centuries, particularly in America.
-Just as the internet, mobile phones, and wireless networking are changing the twenty-first century.
+Just as the Internet, mobile phones, and wireless networking are changing the twenty-first century.

 4. ‘Although technology is a major influence in many public concerns.’